 Sustainability-related investments refer to all investments that contribute to the achievement of the environmental and/or social characteristics within the scope of the investment strategy.
 The majority of the Sub-Fund's assets were used to meet the environmental or social characteristics promoted by this Sub-Fund.
-A low portion of the Sub-Fund contained assets which did not promote environmental
+A low portion of the Sub-Fund contained assets which did not promote environmental or social characteristics.
+Examples of such instruments are derivatives, cash and deposits, some Target Funds and investment with temporarily divergent or absent environmental, social, or good governance qualifications.

-Asset allocation describes the share of investments in specific assets.
+Asset allocation describes the share of investments in specific assets